hornpondbrook/image.intensity.service/README.md

 # Run tests with code coverage report
 pytest --cov=src --cov-report=html
 ```
+### Testing CORS

+To test the CORS functionality:

+1. Run the application locally.
+2. Open the `tests/test_cors.html` file in your web browser.
+3. Open the browser's developer console.
+You should see a "Success" message with the JSON response from the server, indicating that the CORS request was successful.

 ### Logging

 The application uses structured JSON logging, which is ideal for production environments.
 - **Format**: JSON lines sent to standard output.